AShulkov/synapse-beataml/README.md

 Specifics:

-* The 1000 most variable genes are used for training
+* The 20000 most variable genes are used for training
 * The log2(cpm) values are normalized per-specimen
 * The z-score is computed for each gene
-* Ridge Regression is trained using hold-one-out cross-validation to predict AUC
+* Ridge Regression is trained using leave-one-out cross-validation to predict AUC

 ### On-Disk Representation

-The trained model is stored in two "pickles": pkl_1 and pkl_2:
+The trained model is stored in four "pickles":

-- pkl_1: has one row per gene included in the model and N+3 columns (N is the number of inhibitors):
+- selected_genes.pkl: contains the list of 20000 the most expressed genes
-  - gene: Include this gene's expression in the linear fit.
+- scaler.pkl: contains fitted scaler model (z-score computation for each gene)
-  - gene_mean: The mean expression in the training data (to compute z-score).
+- pca.pkl: contains fitted parameters of dimensionality reduction algorithm (KernelPCA)
-  - gene_std: The standard deviation of expression in the training data (to compute z-score).
+- regressors.pkl: contains fitted Ridge Regression models for each inhibitor

-  - <inhibitor>: The Ridge Regression weight coefficient for this gene for `inhibitor`.
+##References

-- pkl_2: one row per inhibitor and two columns:
+Bernhard Schoelkopf, Alexander Smola, Klaus-Robert Mueller, Kernel principal component analysis, In Advances in kernel methods, MIT Press, Cambridge, MA, USA 327-352, 1999.

-  - inhibitor: The inhibitor name.
+I. Borg, P. Groenen, Modern Multidimensional Scaling: Theory and Applications, Springer Series in Statistics, 1997.

-  - intercept: The Ridge Regression intercept.
+L.J.P. van der Maaten, G.E.
+Hinton, Visualizing High-Dimensional Data Using t-SNE, Journal of Machine Learning Research 9:2579-2605, 2008.